Meet The Businessman Helping Giuliani Find Dirt On Democrats In Ukraine

 Parnas made the contribution with a business partner, Igor Fruman.
 He reportedly has also helped Giuliani.
 NPR wasn't able to reach him for this story.

-The contribution was wired from an account that did not belong to Global Energy Producers and that caught the attention of the Campaign Legal Center.
+The contribution was wired from an account that did not belong to Global Energy Producers, which caught the attention of the Campaign Legal Center.
 The organization labeled the company "shady" and filed a complaint with the Federal Election Commission.

 Parnas says no one in the administration has promised to help his business because of the contribution.
-He says the way the money was wired to the PAC was a mistake and he's learned to do it differently next time.
+He says the way the money was wired to the PAC was a mistake and he has learned to do it differently next time.

 "It's a whole big misunderstanding that my attorneys are going to clear up," says Parnas.